system76/docs/_articles/tensorman.md

 # Setting per-project

-TensorMan can also be used to change settings per-project.
+Tensorman can also be used to change settings per-project.
 If the `tensorflow-toolchain` file is found in the working directory, the release tag and tag variants defined in that file will override the user-wide default version.

 ```
 # cat tensor-toolchain